Best Of17 min read

 Pros

-• Fastest WordPress hosting in its class — period
+• Fastest WordPress hosting around — period

 Cons

-• WordPress-focused (limited use cases for non-WP projects)
+• WordPress-focused (limits options for non-WP work)

 Try SiteGround